cnpryer/secretset/README.md

 You can anonymize files using:

 ```
-$ secretset file.xlsx --col a
+$ sset file.xlsx --col a
 ```

 ### Anonymize multiple files